Built with Blockly Real-Time Law

 How It Works

-Once drafted, the law moves through a standard legislative process — public subscriptions, votes, executive signing or veto, and override — all tracked in the open.
+Once drafted, the law moves through a standard legislative process — votes, executive signing or veto, and override — all tracked in the open.
 Once certified as passed, the law is handed off to the Real-Time Law Processor, which checks the relevant public data every day.
-When a proposal's conditions have been satisfied long enough to meet the validation period, the public is notified and the regulation moves toward becoming effective law — no return trip to the legislature required.
+When a proposal's conditions have been satisfied long enough to meet the validation period, the public is notified and the rule moves toward becoming effective law — no return trip to the governing body required.

 What's Coming